seahawkTech/seahawkFrontEnd/README.md

 seahawkFrontEnd

-# The front code for the Seahawk website/web app.
-All of the relevant code is within the 'workspace' folder
+# All of the relevant code is within the 'workspace' folder and relevant documentation is within the UI/UX technical document